Math Functions

 $rglobal[2] = Asin(-2)

-The examples that follow show how to use the Atan() function with different input values.
+The example that follows shows how to use the Atan() function with different input values.
+This function returns the arctangent of a number.

 $rglobal[0] = Atan(0.0)